Lindsay Porter

 CTE students have a higher graduation rate than non-CTE students.
 The CTE Skill Certificates students earn in their courses gives them an edge on their resumes and applications.
 Check out these facts!

-CTE Career Clusters
+CTE Career Clusters and Pathways

-- Education & Training
+Education and Training